Eligibility for Bachelor’s degree programmes

 Eligibility to apply to a UAS Master’s degree programme is conferred by an appropriate UAS Bachelor’s degree or another appropriate higher education degree and at least three years of subsequent work experience in a relevant field.
 A relevant field is considered to include both the field being applied to and the field of the previous higher education degree.

 In order to be eligible, applicants must have two years of work experience accumulated as from the date of award of the final degree certificate and obtained no later than 31 July 2020 for the spring application period and no later than 31 December 2020 for the autumn application period.

 Universities of applied sciences also accept work experience obtained after completion of a post-secondary or higher vocational level diploma in Finland (in any field of education) but prior to taking the higher education degree.
-In such cases, too, at least three years of work experience obtained in a relevant field is required.
+In such cases, too, at least two years of work experience obtained in a relevant field is required.